About this event

 Professor Andrea Townsend-Nicholson, Professor, Biochemistry and Molecular Biology, University College London

-Session 3: Workflows, providers and sustainability
+Session 3: Patients, workflows and sustainability

-Mr Mariano Vazquez, Co-Founder and Chief Technology Officer, ELEM Biotech
+Dr Mariano Vazquez, Co-Founder and Chief Technology Officer, ELEM Biotech

 Questions and answers